aucloud/aucloud.github.io/docs/Platform_Overview/portal-new/index.md

     - If you click the "vCloud" or "Users" (highlighted below), you will be redirected to our new Portal to access this functionality.

         ![removed-features](./assets/removed-features.png)

+!!! note "A future release will migrate billing functionality into the new portal, and the old portal will be decommissioned."

 ## Changed features